 esphome livingroom_lamp.yaml run

-ESPHome will now compile the YAML file into a firmware (.bin) file that we can upload.
+ESPHome will now compile the YAML file into a firmware (.bin) file that we can upload and install to our smart bulb.
 This can take several minutes so wait for this to complete.
 Once this happens, the command will give you an option:

 We choose option number 1, to upload via the serial COM port.